First Watch Restaurant Group (NASDAQ:FWRG) PT Raised to $24.00

-First Watch Restaurant Group (NASDAQ:FWRG – Free Report) had its target price lifted by Citigroup from $22.00 to $24.00 in a report released on Wednesday morning, Marketbeat.com reports.
-They currently have a buy rating on the stock.
+First Watch Restaurant Group (NASDAQ:FWRG – Get Free Report) had its price objective increased by research analysts at Raymond James from $22.00 to $24.00 in a report released on Wednesday, Benzinga reports.
+The firm presently has an “outperform” rating on the stock.
+Raymond James’ price target would indicate a potential upside of 24.35% from the stock’s previous close.

 Insider Buying and Selling

-A number of hedge funds have recently added to or reduced their stakes in the company.
-Raymond James & Associates boosted its holdings in First Watch Restaurant Group by 10.8% during the first quarter.
-Raymond James & Associates now owns 11,406 shares of the company’s stock worth $183,000 after buying an additional 1,111 shares in the last quarter.
-Crossmark Global Holdings Inc. boosted its holdings in First Watch Restaurant Group by 7.3% during the fourth quarter.
-Crossmark Global Holdings Inc. now owns 17,183 shares of the company’s stock worth $232,000 after buying an additional 1,163 shares in the last quarter.
-JPMorgan Chase & Co. boosted its holdings in First Watch Restaurant Group by 6.0% during the first quarter.
-JPMorgan Chase & Co. now owns 21,373 shares of the company’s stock worth $279,000 after buying an additional 1,209 shares in the last quarter.
-Captrust Financial Advisors boosted its holdings in First Watch Restaurant Group by 170.4% during the second quarter.
-Captrust Financial Advisors now owns 2,028 shares of the company’s stock worth $29,000 after buying an additional 1,278 shares in the last quarter.
-Finally, Bessemer Group Inc. purchased a new stake in First Watch Restaurant Group during the first quarter worth $25,000.
-95.56% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of FWRG.
+JPMorgan Chase & Co. raised its position in First Watch Restaurant Group by 6.0% in the first quarter.
+JPMorgan Chase & Co. now owns 21,373 shares of the company’s stock worth $279,000 after acquiring an additional 1,209 shares in the last quarter.
+Raymond James & Associates purchased a new position in First Watch Restaurant Group in the first quarter worth $535,000.
+Bank of New York Mellon Corp raised its position in First Watch Restaurant Group by 30.7% in the first quarter.
+Bank of New York Mellon Corp now owns 26,998 shares of the company’s stock worth $352,000 after acquiring an additional 6,337 shares in the last quarter.
+Rhumbline Advisers purchased a new position in First Watch Restaurant Group in the first quarter worth $137,000.
+Finally, Vontobel Holding Ltd. raised its position in First Watch Restaurant Group by 47.1% in the first quarter.
+Vontobel Holding Ltd. now owns 77,664 shares of the company’s stock worth $1,048,000 after acquiring an additional 24,883 shares in the last quarter.
+Hedge funds and other institutional investors own 95.56% of the company’s stock.

 First Watch Restaurant Group Company Profile